jugmac00/Products.ZopeTree/README.md

 ## Scope

-This package back from 2003 was asleep for more than a decade.
+This package back from 2003 has been asleep for more than a decade.

-Now, it's time to wake up, get ready for Zope 4 and Python 3.
+It was about time to get up and get ready for Zope 4 and Python 3.